3bdrahman/Self-driving-car/README.md

 ![](ezgif.com-gif-maker.gif)

 ## 1st milestone : collision detection
-- use segment intersection to detect the road borders and other objects
+- Use segment intersection to detect the road borders and other objects
-- detect collision against the car's geometric segments and other objects
+- Detect collision against the car's geometric segments and other objects
-- create dummy cars to represent random traffic
+- Create dummy cars to represent random traffic

 ![](1.00.gif)

 ## 2nd milestone: build neural network
-- build neural network class that consists of different feed-forward levels
+- Build neural network class that consists of different feed-forward levels
-- use the class and bind the sensors readings as inputs to the first level of the network
+- Use the class and bind the sensors readings as inputs to the first level of the network
-- add "autopilot" control type to the controls class.
+- Add "autopilot" control type to the controls class.
-- the network starts by giving random weights and biases, and consequently make random moves that cause the car to crash.
+- The network starts by giving random weights and biases, and consequently make random moves that cause the car to crash.
-- this problem can be fixed with parallelization ie having many instances of the car and a lot of scenarios.
+- This problem can be fixed with parallelization ie having many instances of the car and a lot of scenarios.

 ![](2.00.gif)

 ### Next step: build Neural Network Visualizer
-- create a new canvas to demenstrate how the network functions
+- Create a new canvas to demenstrate how the network functions
-- build visualizer class that draws a given network on specified canvas
+- Build visualizer class that draws a given network on specified canvas
 - It has 2 main functions :<br> 1 drawLevel : draws specified level of the network: inputs , outputs, weights, biases.<br>
                             2 drawNetwork: uses drawLevel iteratively to draw the whole network.

 ![](3.00.gif)

+## 3rd milestone: Parallelization, mutation, and some tuning.
+- Create a lot of instances of the car object (eg 1000) all with random neural networks.
+- Add a selective function that selects the optimal neural network based on the fitting function of how much further the car went in the y-axis direction.
+- Create a function that saves a JSON object of the optimal neural network.
+- Add mutation function to the neural network class, so you can mutate by a random yet ranged amount both the weights and biases of the network.
+- Whenever you get a better performing network, save it until you reach a model that knows how to avoid collisions.